Balikpapan (Borneo Indonesia)

-Balikpapan is situated on the eastern coast of Borneo island.
-It is the gateway city of Kalimantan region.
-Prior to the oil boom in early 1900s, Balikpapan was an isolated Bugis fishing village.
-Today it is a major headquarters for oil companies from all around the world operating from eastern Kalimantan.
-It's a relatively clean, tiny city, with clear blue skies but not much nightlife.
-Plaza Balikpapan is the city's most popular shopping mall.
-At Kebun Sayur Traditional Market Center vacationers will find gems, jewelry and handicrafts.
-There are also some nice beaches - Manggar Beach, Lamaru Beach, Dapur Bunda and Crocodile Farm that are worth a visit.

 Balikpapan is a port city located on the eastern coast of Borneo island, Indonesia.
 This is the gateway city of Kalimantan region.
 Prior to the oil boom in early 1900s, Balikpapan was a small Bugis fishing village.
 Today here are headquartered major oil companies from all around the world operating from eastern Kalimantan.